riaandeventer/HyperionDev_CR_THT/Section_A/readme_opt2.md

-# Review of Java Program

-recursive function that reverses a string
+# Code review on your Compulsory Java Task 1: Creating a recursive function that reverses a string.

 ## Correctness

 Overall, the program appears to be correct and achieves the intended functionality of reversing a string and generating the first 10 numbers of the Fibonacci series.